thu-ml/tianshou/docs/01_tutorials/01_concepts.rst

 This code does not consider the done flag, so it may not work very well.
 It shows two ways to get :math:`s_{t + 2}` from the replay buffer easily in :meth:`~tianshou.algorithm.BasePolicy.process_fn`.

-For other method, you can check out :doc:`/03_api/policy/index`.
-We give the usage of policy class a high-level explanation in :ref:`pseudocode`.

 Collector
 ---------